Learn how to create and display a scene with a basemap layer and elevation.

 -

-In CodePen > HTML, add HTML and CSS to create a page with a
+In CodePen > HTML, add HTML to create a basic page.

 Get an access token